Relaxed walking, cultural heritage and rum punches – all from a beach side hotel

 Guided Walking Holidays - Beautiful Barbados

-With a climate that varies little throughout the year, thanks in part to the cooling Tradewinds, the exotic island of Barbados with its white, palm fringed beaches, old plantation houses, botanical gardens and relatively unspoiled interior is one of the many jewels of the Caribbean.
+With a climate that varies little throughout the year, thanks in part to the cooling tradewinds, the exotic island of Barbados with its white, palm fringed beaches, old plantation houses, botanical gardens and relatively unspoiled interior is one of the jewels of the Caribbean.

-Being a British colony, much of the island’s heritage has been taken from what the British left behind, and we’ll discover how the parishes, place names as well as forts and grand houses all have a very familiar feel.
+Being a British colony, much of the island’s heritage is inherited from this time.
+We’ll discover how the parishes, place names as well as forts and grand houses all have a very familiar feel.

 Our holiday is based at a small, beachside hotel complex at Worthing, on the south west coast of the island, with its own pool and large terrace for sun-downers.